-1. Local Community Notification: The Applicant must include in the Application evidence that a Public Notice was published in a local newspaper having general circulation in the city, town, township or municipality of the proposed development area AND in the official journal of the local governing authority three (3) separate times between June 1, 2017 and July 10, 2017.
-Proof must also be submitted in the application submission that correspondence has been submitted to the Mayor and the Chair or President of the local governing authority where the project is located.
+- 1. Local Community Notification: The Applicant must include in the Application evidence that a Public Notice was published in a local newspaper having general circulation in the city, town, township or municipality of the proposed development area AND in the official journal of the local governing authority three (3) separate times within six (6) weeks of final application submission.
+Proof must also be submitted in the application that correspondence has been submitted to the Mayor and the Chair or President of the local governing authority where the project is located.
 Proof should include delivery receipt.

-Acceptable local newspapers and official journals of local governing authority is posted on the Corporation's website.
-If any applicant proposes to submit an application in an area not listed or covered, a written request for additional information must be submitted by no later than June 1, 2017 at 4:30 PM CT to qapcomments@lhc.la.gov.
+A list of acceptable local newspapers and official journals of local governing authorities is posted on the Corporation's website.
+If any applicant proposes to submit an application in an area not listed or covered, a written request for additional information must be submitted by no later than June 1, 2018 at 4:00 p.m.
+CDT to [gapcomments@lhc.la.gov](mailto:gapcomments@lhc.la.gov).